 What kind of evidence is needed to establish a foundation problem?

 Keep in mind that an insurance company may cover foundation repair costs in specific instances but not in others, such as shifting soil.
 If the substructure (or the structure) of your house is vandalized, your policy will most likely cover it—so file a police report to document the incident and contact your insurer.
 Also, contact a foundation specialist for estimates.

 How Foundation Damage Affects Property Value

-In fact, most foundation problems reduce a home's value by 10 to 15 percent.
-For a $250,000 home that would mean a drop in value of $25,000 to $37,500.
+Your home's structure and substructure have a direct impact on your home's property value.
+In fact, most foundation problems can reduce a home's value by up to 15%.
+For a $250,000 home, that would mean a drop in value of up to $37,500.

 Get a Free Home Insurance Quote Online Now.